Haffkine Institute

 The Haffkine Institute for Training, Research and Testing is located in Parel in Mumbai (Bombay), India.
-It was established on 10 August 1899 by Dr. Waldemar Mordecai Haffkine, as a bacteriology research centre called the "Plague Research Laboratory".
+It was established on 10 August 1899 by Dr. Waldemar Mordechai Haffkine, as a bacteriology research centre called the "Plague Research Laboratory".
 It now offers various basic and applied bio-medical science services.
 The Institute opened a museum on its premises in March 2014 to showcase Haffkine's research and developments in microbiology and chart the history of the institute.
 The Institute received ISO 9001:2008 certification in 2012.

 The Institute now serves as a teaching institution in the field of biomedical sciences and is affiliated to the University of Mumbai for M.Sc (Microbiology, Applied Biology and Organic Chemistry), Ph.D.
 (Microbiology) and M.D (P.S.M.) degree programs.
 In addition, the Institute undertakes specialized testing assignments and projects for pharmaceutical and other health-related products.
 The Institute conducts research in the improvement of the foot-and-mouth disease vaccine, surveillance and microbiological analysis of typhoid, prevalence of drug resistance in bacteria, studies of infections occurring in AIDS patients, and the development of newer chemotherapeutic agents to combat microbial and zoonotic infections.